ansys/grantami-bomanalytics/doc/source/api/index.rst

   might be raised.
 - :ref:`ref_grantami_bomanalytics_batching` explains how queries are batched if they exceed a certain size.
-- :ref:`ref_grantami_bomanalytics_record_identification` explains how Granta MI records are identified throughout the package.
+- :ref:`ref_grantami_bomanalytics_query_type_differences` explains some key differences between record-based and BoM-based queries, including how records are identified and how additional items are included in the analysis.
-- :ref:`ref_grantami_bomanalytics_bom_helpers_index` explains how to create, read, edit, and save Bill of Materials objects for Compliance and Sustainability reporting.
+- :ref:`ref_grantami_bomanalytics_bom_helpers_index` explains how to create, read, edit, and save BoM objects for restricted substances and sustainability analysis.

-Additionally, the following sections describe how to build queries and interpret results for different types of analysis:
+The following sections describe how to build queries and interpret results for different types of
+analysis:

 - :ref:`ref_grantami_bomanalytics_api_impactedsubstances_index`
 - :ref:`ref_grantami_bomanalytics_api_compliance_index`